thenick775/metroidvaniafangame/README.md

 GKAgent's (GameplayKit) are used in conjunction with spritekit to create event driven autonomous flocking behavior that simulates real-world physical movemnt (ex. honeypot enemy).
 This behavoir is lightweight and required no physicsbodies/external nodes attatched to the target.

-The gif's may take some time to load due to the filesize,
+The gif's may take some time to load due to the filesize, any FPS tags are slower than on actual device (ran on simulator)

 ![](menuscenedemo.gif)